-AACTFest--the festival process that culminates in a national theatre festival--is sponsored by AACT and is held in odd-numbered years.
-AACTFest presents a forum for community theatres from AACT's 10 regions to enter productions for adjudication and advancement from the state level to the regional level and finally, to the national level (see AACTFest Handbook for details).
+AACTFest, the festival process that culminates in a national theatre festival, is sponsored by AACT and is held in odd-numbered years, and allows community theatres from AACT's 10 regions to enter productions for adjudication at the national level.

 National Theatre Festivals